joda01/imagec-doc/docs/starting/viewing.md

 (viewing-results)=
 # Viewing results

-To view the results, switch to the {guilabel}`Results` tab, the results of the most recent analyses will be displayed at the top of the list.
-Results from a previous run can be opened by clicking the {guilabel}`Open` button on the toolbar.
+Results from a previous run can be opened by clicking the arrow beside the {guilabel}`Open` button on the toolbar.

-## Plate view

-ImageC opens the `Plate` view panel per default showing an empty table.
+ImageC allows to select which metrics/measurements should be shown.
 To add a column click the add column button {{icon_addcolumn}}.